ntnguyen-so/NLDL_report/data_imputation_algs/README.md

  | brits    |             |           |
  | csdipy   |             |           |
 * csdipy is the [CSDI](https://proceedings.neurips.cc/paper_files/paper/2021/file/cfe8504bda37b575c70ee1a8276f3486-Paper.pdf) algorithm and added by the student who attended the NLDL'24 Winter School.
+* oceantidepressure is the dataset added by the winter school participant.
+It is taken from the anomalay detection result generated from OceanWNN.

 ### Results